 The keynote session featured a split speaker session.
 The first speaker John Scott Watson provided an interesting perspective on a book he authored entitled “Prairie Crossing”, based upon the subdivision of that same name in Grayslake, Illinois.
 The much talked about subdivision was discussed from concept through completion, including social outtakes and lessons learned.
 The second keynote speaker was Joe Keller, the Executive Director of the Fox Waterway Agency (FWA).
 Joe presented the current status of the agency, and where they hope to go in the future with the help of the waterway constituents.

-Two student scholarships were presented; however with neither students being able to attend the conference, little was gathered from their perspective line of study.
+Three student scholarships were presented; however with none of the students being able to attend the conference, little was gathered from their perspective line of study.
 ILMA hopes both will be available at next year’s conference.
+The scholarships are the ILMA scholarship ($1000), the Esser Scholarship ($500), and the Integrated Lakes Management (ILM) scholarship ($1000).
 The annual secchi disk auction and conference raffles go to support the annual scholarship funds.

 As done annually, the Frank Loftus, Lake Guardian, and Dick Hilton Watershed Awards were handed out at the annual banquet.
 The Frank Loftus Awards was presented to William Krokus of the Lake Camelot HOA.
 The recipient of the Lake Guardian Award was Leonard Dane of Duechler Environmental, Inc. and the Dick Hilton Watershed Award was Brian Valleskey of Manhard Consulting, Ltd. Further write-ups below: